 When we return to normality, the following will apply:

-The talk is about my experience and knowledge of macro photography as well as my philosophy and approach to photography as an art.
+This talk is about my experience and knowledge of macro photography in the field, shooting insects and other invertebrates.
+It covers my philosophy and approach to photography as an art.
 I will of course show lots of my best macro images, but the talk is about far more than a set of pretty pictures.

 The topics covered are:

 1. A brief introduction to me, my background and experience, and why I chose to focus on macro